If you are hosting your web applications on managed or shared server, then you don’t have to worry about it.

 TCP Port Scan with Nmap

-Pentest Tools check opened ports using NMAP on the targeted host.
-You can choose to detect OS, service version.
+Pentest Tools check open ports using NMAP on the targeted host.

 Online Port Scanner